particle-iot/docs/src/content/reference/device-os/tethering.md

 If using a Raspberry Pi as the other device, you must configure it to establish a PPP connection over its serial port instead of Ethernet or Wi-Fi.

+- Be sure to cross TX &#x2194; RX and CTS &#x2194; RTS between the Pi and the B-SoM.
+For example, the Particle TX connects to the Pi RX.
+- Be sure the GND pin is connected between the Pi and the B-SoM.
+- Do not connect 3V3 or 5V between the Pi and B-SoM!
+- You may connect the Pi 5V to Particle device VIN if you are powering the Particle device from the Pi hat connector.

 ### Serial connections - Raspberry Pi 5

 The setup script, below, uses UART0 for the tethering connection on the Raspberry Pi 5.